frtunikj/sdc_finding_lane_lines/writeup.md

 [image6]: ./test_images_merged/solidWhiteCurve.jpg

-In order to detect road lines in images and videos (sequence of images) one hast to prefrorm the following seven steps:
+In order to detect road lines in images and videos (sequence of images) one has to perform the following seven steps:

 1. Read the images on which you want to detect road lines
 ![alt text][image0]
 2. Convert RGB image to a grayscale image
 ![alt text][image1]
-3. Apply Gaussian smoothing to gray immages
+3. Apply Gaussian smoothing to gray images
 ![alt text][image2]
-4. Perform Canny edge detection to smoothed gray immages
+4. Perform Canny edge detection to smoothed gray images
 ![alt text][image3]
 5. Crop images to region of interest ROI and mask away the undesired portions of the image
 ![alt text][image4]